Last updated : April 23, 2017

 Some drugs, such as alcohol, caffeine, nicotine and various prescribed and over-the-counter medications, are legal but may be subject to restrictions based on age, location of use, driving and point of sale regulations.

 Other drugs such as cannabis, amphetamines, ecstasy, cocaine and heroin, are illegal.
-This means they cannot be subject to quality or price controls and the amount of active ingredient is not consistent.
+They are not subject to quality or price controls and the amount of active ingredient is not consistent.
 A person using illegal drugs can never be sure of how strong the drug is, or what is actually in it.

 Different batches of an illegally manufactured drug may have different amounts of the drug and other unidentified additives.

-Federal and state laws provide penalties for possessing, using, making, selling or driving under the influence of illicit drugs.
-Penalties can include fines, imprisonment and disqualification from driving.
+Federal and state laws provide penalties for possessing, using, producing, selling or driving under the influence of illicit drugs.
+Penalties can include fines, imprisonment, rehabilitation orders and disqualification from driving.

 Some states and territories have programs that refer people with a drug problem to treatment and/or education programs where they can receive help rather than going through the criminal justice system.

-People use drugs to relax, to function, for enjoyment, to be part of a group, out of curiosity or to avoid physical and/or psychological pain.
+People use drugs for many reasons; to relax, for enjoyment, to be part of a group, out of curiosity, as a coping mechanism or to minimize physical and/or psychological pain and trauma.

 These are some of the different categories of drug use.
-People can move between the categories, and one stage will not inevitably lead to another.
+People may use drugs in one or several categories, and one stage will not inevitably lead to another.

 Experimental use: a person tries a drug once or twice out of curiosity.